David Meyer

 Biography

-Dean Meyer earned a B.A. with Highest Honors in History and a J.D., magna cum laude, from the University of Michigan, where he also served as editor-in-chief of the Michigan Law Review.
+He earned his B.A. in History with Highest Honors from the University of Michigan, where he also served as editor-in-chief of The Michigan Daily newspaper, and his J.D. magna cum laude from Michigan Law School, where he served as editor-in-chief of the Michigan Law Review.